Why is My Dog Becoming Aggressive?

 Has your dog ever raised hackles at the letter carrier or growled at the neighbor’s kid?
 Untreated aggressive behavior in your dog can escalate to tragic consequences unless you take control.
 By treating domestic dogs more like the wolves from which they originated, trainer Jennifer McCarthy of Longmont, Colo. believes severe dog behavioral problems, most notably aggression, can be solved.
 “I have a better success rate with this approach than with other methods I’ve used,” she says.
 “It’s a different mind-set on how to communicate with dogs.”

-McCarthy’s wolf approach can help you to take control of your seemingly “angry” dog or prevent your pooch from trying to step over you in an attempt to become leader of your pack.
+McCarthy’s wolf approach can help you to take control of your seemingly “angry” dog or prevent your dog from trying to step over you in an attempt to become the leader of your pack.
 “We can’t completely take aggression out of a dog since a dog has the capability for it,” she explains.
-“The difference is that your dog should look to you to make the decision of whether or not to be aggressive.”
+“The difference is that your dog should look to you to decide whether or not to be aggressive.”
 In short, you need to be the alpha dog in your pack.

 Growl like Wolves

-The concept came to McCarthy while she was conducting research at Mission: Wolf, a sanctuary located in the remote mountains of Westcliffe, Colo.
-McCarthy placed her three German Shepherd dogs fence to fence with a female full-blooded wolf in order to document how the wolf’s behavior would affect that of her dogs.
+The concept came to McCarthy while she was researching Mission: Wolf, a sanctuary located in the remote mountains of Westcliffe, Colorado.
+McCarthy placed her three German Shepherd dogs fence to fence with a female full-blooded wolf to document how the wolf’s behavior would affect her dogs.
 “When the wolf growled at my dogs, her meaning was profoundly clear,” McCarthy says.
 “Wolves only bark in fear.”
-She adds, “We’ve bred barking into dogs for guard use, but I growl at them like a wolf would.”
+She adds, “We’ve bred barking into dogs for guard use, but I growl at them as a wolf would.”

-Of course, all growl and no approval would disturb anyone, including your canine chum, so McCarthy also emphasizes that you should frequently praise your dog when appropriate, such as providing your pet with a good rub down after it demonstrates good behavior.
+Of course, all growl and no approval would disturb anyone, including your dog, so McCarthy also emphasizes that you should frequently praise your dog when appropriate, such as providing your pet with a good rub down after it demonstrates good behavior.

 Here Are Some Other Wolf-Inspired Tips to Improve Your Chances of Gaining the Top Dog Spot: